 During the period ended June 30, 2015, we released substantially all of our valuation allowance against deferred tax assets.
 As a result, we accrued a corresponding liability during the period ended June 30, 2015 for amounts relating to the Second Amended and Restated Tax Receivable Agreement, dated as of October 26, 2015 (the "Amended and Restated Tax Receivable Agreement"), between Lazard and LTBP Trust (the "Trust").
-In addition, in the third quarter of 2015, we purchased a portion of our obligation relating to the Amended and Restated Tax Receivable Agreement, which had the effect of reducing such liability.
-See Note 18 of Notes to Consolidated Financial Statements for additional information regarding the Amended and Restated Tax Receivable Agreement.
+See Note 19 of Notes to Consolidated Financial Statements for additional information regarding the Amended and Restated Tax Receivable Agreement.